Yoshitha1601/Complaintgram/README.md

 ## 🚨 The Problem
 Every day millions of Indians face broken roads, water shortages, garbage overflow and power cuts.
-They complain on GHMC apps, Twitter, WhatsApp groups — and nothing happens.
+They complain on GHMC apps, Twitter, WhatsApp groups -and nothing happens.

 Why?
 Because complaints are:
 - Informal and unrouted